-Beau Miller is running for judge to make sure everyone has fair access to the courts and a fair shake when they get there.
+Judge Beau Miller is running for re-election to make sure everyone has fair access to the courts and a fair shake when they get there.

-With nearly two decades of legal practice, Beau knows that when judges don’t do their jobs effectively every day, the wheels of justice grind to a halt – and grind down hard-working people with limited resources who are just trying to get their day in court.
+Judge Miller ran 3 years ago with the knowledge that if judges don’t do their jobs effectively every day, the wheels of justice grind to a halt – and grind down hard on working people with limited resources who are just trying to get their day in court.

 And Beau is a thoughtful leader who has won fights to protect vulnerable children from abuse in civil rights cases against Texas school districts.
 When every other institution has failed us, Beau knows the courts should always be the one place that delivers justice.